Shadabkazi/RedditApiPost/README.md

 # RedditApiPost
-Automation Script to Post contents to Reddit
+Automation Script to Post contents to Reddit from RSS feed